mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Multi-Objective Optimization of Stellarator Plasma Boundaries

-### Discuss
-- Switch to SurfaceRZPseudoSpectral coordinates
-  > `simsopt` vesion `0.7.0` does not have this feature.
-Need to upgrade to get access.
-- VMEC evaluation print statements take approximately 0.25sec - 0.35sec
-- Discuss the potential catastrophic failures.
-- Discuss the 1D plots and 2d plots.
-- How do VMEC resolution parameters effect sim failures?

 ### ToDO
-- make non-axis aligned 1d slices of feasible region.
-- make 2d slices of feasible region.
-- look at the effect of the VMEC resolution parameters on simulation failures.
+- Look at the effect of the VMEC resolution parameters on simulation failures.
+Regenerate the 1d and 2d plots with high res VMEC parameters.
-- Constraints
-  - build data-based bound constraints.
+- Build 1d plots around a point that fails, to see if there can see noise there.
+- Upgrade script to compute data-based bounds to handle hard failures.
 - rescale the space according to the bounds.
 - choose a method of solving the unrelaxable bound constrained MOO problem.
   - Bi-objective MOO
     - With Bi-objective we can use a discrete set of